GnDouble/CloudComputing/README.md

 - **Scalable Architecture:** Design the app in a way that can be easily scaled to handle more users and complex data interactions.
 - **CI/CD with Docker:** Use Docker in conjunction with continuous integration and deployment pipelines to automate testing and deployment processes.
 - **Web Development Best Practices:** Apply frontend and backend best practices to deliver a smooth and efficient user experience.

 ---

+## Features

+- **Plant Health History:** Track symptoms, watering schedules, and treatments for every plant in your collection.
+- **AI-Powered Advice:** Receive personalized recommendations and solutions based on the care data you provide.
+- **Simple User Interface:** A clean and intuitive web interface for easy navigation and usability.

+---